Rayʽan

 Rayʽan (رَيْعَان Rayʿān) is a village in Hamdan District of Sanaa Governorate, Yemen.
-It is located a short distance from the head of the Wadi Dahr near Bayt Naʽam, so that all the water coming down to the wadi from Jabal an-Nabi Shu'ayb passes through a steep, narrow valley just north of Rayʽan.
+It is located a short distance from the head of the Wadi Dahr near Bayt Naʽam, so that all the water coming down to the wadi from Jabal An-Nabi Shu'ayb passes through a steep, narrow valley, just north of Rayʽan.

 History

-There was once a dam in the valley north of Rayʽan, until it was destroyed by an earthquake in 245 AH (859 CE).
+There was once a dam in the valley north of Rayʽan, until it was destroyed by an earthquake in 245 A.H.
+(859 C.E.).
 The dam's exact purpose is unclear, but Robert T.O.
 Wilson suggested that it "may have helped to control floodwaters which would otherwise pass unchecked into Wadi Dahr."
 Such a flood happened in 1974.
 From the Rasulid period onward, Rayʽan was frequently used as a military encampment.